-Staff interviewed during the onsite visit, reporting their understanding of the agency's mandatory reporting obligation.
-The staff state that they are required to report even if the information is indirect or second hand.
 Staff received documentation that explains the process for reporting, including reporting privately.
 Staff report that they would immediately report allegations verbally to their direct supervisor, the Program Administrator, or to the PREA Coordinator.
 Staff report they also have the option of emailing their region's designated PREA email.

-The facility had three allegations in the past three months.
-All allegations were reported by residents, either for themselves or on behalf of another resident.
+The facility had two allegations in the past twelve months.
+One allegation was reported during intake and the other was verbally reported to staff.

-Review:

-Policy 1080

 Client Sexual Abuse and Sexual Harassment Reporting Form

 Resident handbook

 PREA information sheet

 Staff training curriculum

 PREA posters

 Agency website

 Reporting hotline numbers

-Interview with Administrative investigators

-Interview with staff Interview with residents

-Interview with PREA Coordinator

-Interview with Program Administrator

 Interview with external reporting agencies

-115.252 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion N/A: The PREA Coordinator advised the auditor that the agency does not have administrative procedures to address resident grievance regarding sexual abuse.
+115.252 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion

+N/A: The PREA Coordinator advised the auditor that the agency does not have administrative procedures to address resident grievance regarding sexual abuse.
 The agency has an explicit policy and procedure (policy 1080: Resident Sexual Abuse and Sexual Harassment Prevention) that addresses all aspects of the agency's compliance with the PREA standards.
 The Coordinator states that should a resident file a grievance alleging sexual abuse or sexual harassment, the allegation will be investigated under agency policy 1080.

 Residents are informed of the reporting and investigation procedures during orientation group.
 This group also reviews the grievance process and grievable offenses.